 - “Participants can only win a single direct prize” feature: This option allows users who have already won 1 prize to be restricted from going back and participating again in the promotion.

 Optionally, before the participation page, you can present a requirement page as a supplement to the user's participation, which is an additional action that users must perform before being able to participate.
-The available Requirements are: validating a code, uploading a purchase ticket, watching a video or having previously completed other participation stages (Valid only in promotion with multiple stages of participation).
+The available Requirements are: validating a code, uploading a purchase ticket, watching a video, scan a QR code or having previously completed other participation stages (Valid only in promotion with multiple stages of participation).

 Specifically, the following types of requirements can be established: